[World News ★★★]

 (P1) When it comes to building skyscrapers, China has become the world’s leading country.
 The Communist nation’s leaders are urging city planners to expand to the sky.
 By the end of next year, every third building over 150 meters will be standing in China.
 The Shanghai Tower, which will be the world’ second tallest building, is scheduled to be completed soon.

 (P2) Suzhou, a city of a slightly over one million people in Eastern China, will be home to the Zhongnan Centre, the third-largest building in the world.
 Within the next 5 years, 6 out of the world’s ten top skyscrapers will be located in China.
-The world’s largest building, however, will remain the 828 meter high Burj Khalifa in Dubai.
+The world’s largest building, however, will remain the 828 meters high Burj Khalifa in Dubai.

 (P3) The Shanghai Tower is definitely a unique building, a skyscraper that has never been planned in such a way before.
 The 121-floor building has a spiral form, with 9 cylinders placed on top of each other.
 The huge skyscraper provides not only office space but also homes, stores and even gardens in staggering heights.
 It is a futuristic multi-platform city of its own.